nucypher/nucypher/docs/source/support/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Staker can be thought of as a fiduciary administrator that holds NU and collects rewards.
-Typically, but not always, Ursula and the Staker are the same party.
-Recall that Ursula is only “valid” (i.e. will be selected for work and able to earn inflation rewards) if she’s bonded to a Staker.
+Ursula performs work on behalf of the Staker: recall that Ursula is only “valid” (i.e. will be selected for work and able to earn inflation rewards) if she’s bonded to a Staker.

 Q: Does Alice or Bob need NU to use the network?
 Who pays Ursula?
 How is it done?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~